Zolske/yahtzee-dice-roller/README.md

   ![console cpu player](assets/images/readme/console-cpu.gif)

-  - with the chrome "dev tool" _(F12)_ the console can be opened in which the "player-object" and some important values are displayed while the cpu is playing
+  - with the chrome "dev tool" _(F12)_ the console can be opened in which the "player-object" and some important values are displayed while the cpu is playing _( [JavaScript game logic control flow graph](assets/doc/Control-Flow-Graph-drawio.md))_
-  - clicking on this link -> [JavaScript game logic](assets/doc/Control-Flow-Graph-drawio.md)

 - **intuitive game design**